 The Registrar’s Certificate for Burial or Cremation (The Green Form).
 This allows burial, or for an application for cremation to be made (see below).
 This form should be given to the Funeral Director.

 Certified Copies of an Entry.
 An official certificate that death has occurred and has been registered; additional copies will be needed for probate, bank/building society, and others involved in the administration of the person’s estate.
-(An £11 charge will be made for these, and generally at least four extra copies are needed, depending on how complex the ‘estate’.)
+(An £11 charge will be made for these, and a few extra copies are needed, depending on how complex the ‘estate’.)

-The Certificate of Registration of Death (Form 344/Form BD8 or White Form) for Dept. of Social Security, if applicable.
+The Certificate of Registration of Death (Form 344/Form BD8 or White Form) for the Department of Social Security, if applicable.
 The Registrar will also provide leaflets relating to bereavement benefits and income tax for the surviving spouse (if appropriate).

 4. Burial or Cremation?

 Generally, a minimum of five full working days is required before a cremation can take place, due to the paperwork needed.
 7-10 days allows more time for travel, catering, service design etc. between the death and the cremation service.

 5. Applications, certifications and approvals for cremation.

 Cheltenham: GL52 5JT.
-Northern edge of the town towards Prestbury, on Bounder’s Lane.
+Northern edge of the town towards Prestbury, on Bouncers Lane.
 Two bright new chapels which opened in Spring 2018.
-45-minute service time
+35-minute service time.

 Westerleigh: BS37 8QP.
 West off the A46, before the M4 roundabout coming from Stroud.
 Further, but nicer.
 Saturday service possible.
-45-minute service time.
+35-minute service time.